paoloarciaga/nosql-challenge/README.md

 # NoSQL Challenge

-This repo consists of 2 notebooks where I evaluated Eat Safe, Love's ratings data in order to help their journalists and food critics decide where to focus future articles.
+This repo consists of two jupyter notebooks where I evaluated Eat Safe, Love's ratings data in order to help their journalists and food critics decide where to focus future articles.

 I referenced the exercises from week 12 to complete this challenge.
 I also utilized an askBCS tutor who helped edit my code for question 3, during my exploratory analysis.

 ## Part 1: Database and Jupyter Notebook Set Up
-In this section of my NoSQL_Setup notebook, you'll see how I completed the following:
+In this section of my Arciaga_NoSQL_Setup notebook, you'll see how I completed the following:
 - Included the mongoimport command text you used to import establishments.json in a markdown cell at the beginning of your Jupyter notebook file
 - The mongoimport command text dropped any existing establishments collection before importing establishments.json into MongoDB
 - The database is named uk_food and the collection is named establishments